 Undertaken a desk-based review and conducted a field survey to understand the nature of the forestry onsite.

 A Development Forest Design Plan will be produced as part of the Environmental Impact Assessment process to show which woodlands would be felled to facilitate the proposed Development and how the forest will be re-stocked during the life of the proposed Development.

 Above: SPR’s Kilgallioch Windfarm during construction, Kilgallioch hub height is 105 m, Hollandmey hub height will be 84 m

 What we will do…

-This Site is largely stocked with middle aged conifers and the aim will be to carry out keyhole felling to accommodate the turbines wherever possible to avoid adverse environmental impacts; this will also minimise both the amount of felling and the area of Compensation Planting that may be required.
-It is thought that keyhole felling as opposed to the alternative of clear felling will not have too great an impact on turbine efficiency.
-Keyhole felling aims to avoid woodland loss wherever possible and where this is not possible, to have the smallest possible keyhole and associated felling within afforested areas.
+This Site is largely stocked with middle aged conifers and the aim will be to carry out keyhole felling to accommodate the turbines wherever possible to avoid adverse environmental impacts; this will also minimise both the amount of felling and the area of Compensatory Planting that may be required.
+Keyhole felling, as opposed to the alternative of clear felling, will not have as great an impact on the local environment.
+Keyhole felling aims to avoid woodland loss wherever possible and where this is not possible, to have the smallest possible area of felling within afforested areas.
 The size of the keyhole is dependent on a number of factors relating to the crop, turbine selection and other factors such as the presence of protected species.

-Design mitigation will be embedded into the Site design as a result of the Environmental Impact Assessment surveys where possible.
-Factors considered early on in the project development have taken cognisance of the following:
+Design mitigation has been embedded into the Site design as a result of the Environmental Impact Assessment surveys where possible.
+Factors considered throughout the project development have taken cognisance of the following:

 - Consideration of important viewpoints such as Dunnet Head and seeking to reduce the horizontal extent of the proposed Development;